 The purpose of the course in statistics is to introduce students to the major concepts and tools for collecting, analyzing, and drawing conclusions from data.
-Students are exposed to four broad conceptual themes: (1) Exploring Data - Describing patterns and departures from patterns, (2) Sampling and Experimentation - Planning and conducting a study, (3) Anticipating Patterns, Exploring random phenomena using probability and simulation, and 4) Statistical Inference - Estimating population parameters and testing hypotheses.
+Students are exposed to four broad conceptual themes: (I) Exploring Data - Describing patterns and departures from patterns, (2) Sampling and Experimentation - Planning and conducting a study, (3) Anticipating Patterns, Exploring random phenomena using probability and simulation, and 4) Statistical Inference - Estimating population parameters and testing hypotheses.
 Students who successfully complete the course will have a good background for most freshman year statistics courses at four year colleges.
+It is strongly recommended students have their own TI83+ calculator.

-2215 AP Statistics
+2215 AP Statistics I Credit